BradyMeighan/WhoopGPT/README.md

-# WhooGPT
+# WhoopGPT

 A smart AI assistant that analyzes your WHOOP fitness data through ChatGPT.

 ## Overview

-WhooGPT combines the power of OpenAI's GPT models with your WHOOP fitness data to provide personalized insights, recommendations, and answers about your health and fitness.
+WhoopGPT combines the power of OpenAI's GPT models with your WHOOP fitness data to provide personalized insights, recommendations, and answers about your health and fitness.
 It allows you to have natural conversations about your fitness data, including recovery, sleep, workouts, and more.

 ## How It Works

-1. **Authentication**: WhooGPT securely connects to your WHOOP account using OAuth.
+1. **Authentication**: WhoopGPT securely connects to your WHOOP account using OAuth.
-2. **Data Access**: Once connected, WhooGPT can access your fitness data directly from WHOOP's API.
+2. **Data Access**: Once connected, WhoopGPT can access your fitness data directly from WHOOP's API.
 3. **AI Analysis**: We integrate this data with ChatGPT, allowing you to ask questions and get personalized insights.
 4. **Natural Conversation**: Ask anything about your WHOOP data in natural language: "How was my sleep last night?", "What trends do you see in my recovery scores?", etc.